 STEP 2: Contact a local Class 3 dealer or Class 2 manufacturer and find out what needs to be done in your state to purchase an NFA item.
 If you don’t know a dealer that has the proper license (not just any FFL can do this) we may be able to provide a recommended dealer.

-STEP 4: Send us your payment.
+STEP 3: Send us your payment before we ship the suppressor to your dealer.
 SRT Arms is not a cash and carry business and does not accept COD.

 Frequently Asked Questions